Last Updated on December 17, 2025 by Hannah Stephenson

 Go for: great cocktails (try El Diablo) and a fun party

 The Dark Horse is a dimly lit bar at the end of Kloof Street with the best margaritas in town.
-It’s got a small rooftop area, great bar food, and a good location in the sense that it’s close to the action, but far removed enough that you can enjoy a chilled drink there without the night having to go any further.
+It’s got a small rooftop area, great bar food, and a good location in the sense that it’s close to the action, but far removed enough that you can enjoy a chilled drink there.

-It’s a good first date spot, because it’s casual enough that you don’t feel obligated to stay for a long time if your date turns out to be…well, a weirdo.
-It’s also a nice enough spot to stick around for a few hours if you do end up having fun!
+It’s a good first date spot.
+It’s casual enough that you don’t feel obligated to stay for a long time if your date turns out to be…well, a weirdo.
+But it’s also a nice enough spot to stick around if you do end up having fun!

 Price range: Mid-range